 For help with updating the Athletes on your Roster to the current season, please refer to the help article here.

 To log your 'Playing' tag, you're going to need two things: your play-by-play of the game, and your mouse.

 To start tagging your 'Playing', click on the 'watch' button of the game you're wanting to work on, and then switch into 'timeline' mode (by clicking on the 'edit' button - the notebook and pencil - at the top center of the viewscreen):

 By default, the 'Playing' tag can be found at the bottom of your 'system tags' list:

-Use your mouse to create a tag (or "bubble") for the 'Playing' which encompasses the time until the first substitution or personnel change (refer to your play-by-play for specific timing details).
+Use your mouse to create a tag (or "bubble") for the 'Playing' which covers the time until the first substitution or personnel change (your play-by-play should provide specific timing details).
 At the spot you'd like to begin, simply hold down your left mouse button and drag the tag to the spot on the timeline where the on-field roster changes.
-When you release your mouse button, a box containing your roster will show.
+When you release your mouse button, an Attributes box containing your roster will show:

 Click on the names of the players active in the match during the tag you just created.
 You can scroll down to the bottom of the box to see your full roster.
 When you click on a player's name, the box will darken.
 After selecting your players, be sure to press the 'Save' button.

 Repeat those steps and continue creating 'Playing' tags throughout the rest of the game.
 At any time, you can right click on any tag to pull up the roster you have assigned to that clip.
 That roster will show in a pop-up box.
 Any alterations to that roster can be made, and will be saved when you press the 'Save' button.